tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 The harness becomes very thin.
 It is a router that wires streams from the real world into the model, and routes the model's outputs back into the world.

+If I am building yet another coding tool from scratch, I will be exclusively using interaction models.